 The record evidence established that the term THC means either of two physiologically active isomers from hemp plant resin, especially one that is the chief intoxicant of marijuana.
 Examining Attorney Robert J. Struck introduced ample evidence to demonstrate that "it is plausible for tea-based beverages to contain THC," including online chatroom printouts discussing recipes for making such tea.
 Applicant Hinton admitted that the evidence established the significance of "THC" and showed that some individuals refer to tea made from marijuana as "THC tea."

-The Board therefore found it plausible that tea-based beverages could contain THC, and that "THCTea" is merely descriptive of tea containing THC as a significant ingredient.
+The Board therefore found that "THCTea" is merely descriptive of tea containing THC as a significant ingredient.
 Applicant admitted that his goods do not contain THC.
 Therefore, the Board concluded that "THCTea" misdescribes the goods.

 Hinton maintained that consumers would know that marijuana is illegal under federal law, and that even in states having "medical marijuana" laws, use is strictly regulated.
 He asserted that only an uniformed, gullible consumer would believe that a bottle of THCTea available in a grocery store would contain an illegal substance.